Rocko (rapper): 2010–present: Mixtape circuit

 On February 16, 2013, he released Gift of Gab 2; the mixtape spawned his second hit with the somewhat controversial single: "U.O.E.N.O." featuring Future and Rick Ross.
 The song, produced by Childish Major, peaked at number 20 on the Billboard Hot 100, becoming his first top 40 hit.
 On February 16, 2013, it was announced that Rocko signed a distribution deal with E1 Music for his label A1, and that he was preparing for the release of his next studio album, Seeing Is Believing, effectively cancelling One of One.
 On March 25, 2013, Rocko hinted of a possible collaboration album between him and Future.
 Rocko would then release the mixtape Wordplay 2 the same year.

 On February 7, 2014, Rocko released his mixtape Lingo 4 Dummys.
 On May 29, 2014, Rocko released an extended play (EP) entitled Poet in dedication of the passing of Maya Angelou.
 The EP, which features a guest appearance from Nas, was originally released for free online, but later added to the iTunes Store via A1 Recordings.
 On October 15, 2014, Rocko released his mixtape IGNANT.
 On November 27, 2014, Rocko released his mixtape FOOD.

 On February 20, 2015, Rocko released his mixtape Expect the Unexpected.
 On July 2, 2015, he released his mixtape Real Spill.
 Future would part ways with Rocko's A1 Recordings label in 2017.

 Controversy

 U.O.E.N.O. lyrics

 In a line on Rocko's song "U.O.E.N.O.", fellow rapper Rick Ross raps the line, "Put molly all in her champagne/ She ain't even know it/ I took her home and I enjoyed that/ She ain't even know it."
 A petition containing 72,000 signatures was presented to Reebok, demanding they drop Ross as a spokesman for the lyrics which appeared to condone date rape.
 Ross has apologized for the lyrics, claiming they weren't about rape.
 He was dropped by Reebok on April 11, 2013.
 Rocko later dropped the Rick Ross verse in order to get radio play.

 Lawsuit

 In June 2016, Hill filed a $10 million lawsuit against his A1 Recordings artist, Future.
 According to Hill, Future breached his contractual obligation to release 6 albums under the label.
 Neither artist has announced the settlement.

+Legal issues

+In December 2024, Rocko was arrested outside of a downtown Atlanta hotel for disorderly conduct, misdemeanor willful obstruction of law enforcement officials, and criminal trespass.
+He was released on a $1,000 bond.

+In March 2015, Rocko was arrested in Monroe County for driving with a suspended license after police received several complaints of him racing a friend at speeds in excess of 150 mph.